rustls/rustls-bench-app/readme.md

     body.
 This can be used as a fallback mechanism when the triggers mentioned above are not enough.
 - Report comparison results in a comment to the relevant PR, reusing the same comment when new results are available.
+- Pause event processing by creating a file called `pause` in the application's working directory.
+- Show information about the application through the `/info` endpoint.
+Includes the hash of the deployed commit, the id of the active job (if any) and whether event processing is currently enabled.

 Interesting ideas for later: